Bikers at Anderson Point Park

 4:30 - 6:30 p.m.

 Bike Bonanza is the annual kick-off for the City of Raleigh’s Bike Month celebrations.
 It is a time to join other cycling enthusiasts, friends, and community members for a few hours of fun and biking related activities.
-This year Bike Bonanza will be held at Harvey Hill inside Dorthea Dix Park from 4:30 – 6:30pm.
-We encourage you to come early and stay late to enjoy all of the amenities Dix Park offers, including the new Gibson Play Plaza.
+This year Bike Bonanza will be held at Harvey Hill inside Dix Park from 4:30 – 6:30pm.
+We encourage you to come early and stay late to enjoy all of the amenities Dix Park offers, including the new Gipson Play Plaza.
 This year includes:

 • A bike tune-up station